skx/cpmulator/README.md

 go install .
 ```

-If neither of these options sufficed you may download the latest binary from [our release page](https://github.com/skx/cpmulator/releases).
+If neither of these options are suitable you may download the latest binary from [our release page](https://github.com/skx/cpmulator/releases).